duartej/dockerfiles-tracs/README.md

 Creates the environment to run the TRACS toolkit.
-This image is based on an [phusion-baseimage](https://github.com/phusion/baseimage-docker) and contains the necessary packages to run (or develop) the TRACS toolkit as well as the CLI and GUI executables.
+This image is based on an [phusion-baseimage](https://github.com/phusion/baseimage-docker) and contains the necessary packages to run and develop the new TRACS v2.

 * *Image corresponding to tracs_v2_refurbished branch* at [tracs](https://gitlab.cern.ch/sifca/tracs/tree/tracs_v2_refurbished).
 * *Tagged as 2.0* at [dockerhub](https://hub.docker.com/r/duartej/tracs)